 Thermally efficient windows and doors not only look better and save you money, they also keep you more comfortable too!
 You can kiss those cold winter drafts goodbye and hot spots in summer are a thing of the past, your new thermally broken aluminium frames won’t radiate heat from the sun or bring the cold in during winter.
 Along with thermally broken frames, your double glazed windows help to keep a more consistent temperature using an air gap between the glass panes, this air gap can also be filled with argon gas for even greater results.
 Monaro Windows can also supply tinted glass or apply a film which prevents UV and radiant heat from entering the home, great for reducing the heat, preventing furniture from fading and reducing risk of sunburn on those hot summer days.

-Aluminium and timber frames make the best looking and performing windows and doors for Canberra.
+Aluminium frames make the best looking and performing windows and doors for Canberra.
 Due to the strength of aluminium, Monaro can make large windows with relatively thin frames, this means more window and better views, without compromising the structural integrity of the home.
 On the topic of style, Monaro can colour your aluminium frames in almost any colour you would like with their standard colour and custom colour finishing options.
-If you prefer timber, Monaro can bring out the beautiful natural cedar or finish the frames with stain or prime for painting of the colour of your choice.
+Making window and door frames with your metal roofing or door handles can make for a very sleek and architectural look.

 Low-e coatings have been developed to minimise the amount of ultraviolet and infrared light that can pass through glass without compromising the amount of visible light that is transmitted.
 Radiant energy is one of the important ways heat transfer occurs with windows and by reducing the emissivity of the window glass surfaces we can improve a window’s insulating properties.
 There are two different types of low-e coatings: passive low-e coatings and solar control low-e coatings.